yagmurderya/Image-Processing/README.md

 - Otsu thresholding
 - Local thresholding using moving averages

-on Python with OpenCV and numpy libraries.
+in Python with OpenCV and numpy libraries.